Houston Texans vs. New York Jets NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Jets stats and trends

-- New York has covered the spread on two occasions this season.

-- The Jets have covered the spread twice this year when underdogs by 2.5 points or more (in 10 chances).
+- The Jets have been underdogs by 2.5 points or more 10 times this year and have covered the spread twice.

-- New York's games this year have hit the over on six of 10 set point totals (60%).
+- New York has hit the over in 60% of its opportunities this season (six times in 10 games with a set point total).

-- New York is 1-1 against the spread and 1-1 overall in games when it puts up more than 27.1 points.
+- New York is 1-1 against the spread and 1-1 overall when the team records more than 27.1 points.

 Home and road insights

-- This season, Houston has hit the over in three of four home games.
+- Houston has gone over the total in three of four games at home this year.

-- New York is winless against the spread, and 0-5 overall, on the road.
+- New York is winless against the spread, and 0-5 overall, in away games.

-- This season, in three of five road games New York has hit the over.
+- This season, in three of five road games New York has gone over the total.

 Powered by Data Skrive.